microsoft/DynamicTelemetry/docs/docs/ReviewProcess.document.md

 **Requirements**:

-- Must contain the phrase "TALKING_POINTS" in the markdown header
 - All major sections identified with talking points enumerated
 - Key concepts, terminology, and scope clearly defined
 - Target audience and use cases specified